Birch and Swinnerton-Dyer conjecture

 In mathematics, the Birch and Swinnerton-Dyer conjecture (often called the Birch–Swinnerton-Dyer conjecture) describes the set of rational solutions to equations defining an elliptic curve.
 It is an open problem in the field of number theory and is widely recognized as one of the most challenging mathematical problems.
-It is named after mathematicians Bryan John Birch and Peter Swinnerton-Dyer, who formulated the conjecture in the 1960s with the help of machine computation.
+It is named after mathematicians Bryan John Birch and Sir Peter Swinnerton-Dyer, who formulated the conjecture in the 1960s with the help of machine computation.
 Only special cases of the conjecture have been proven.

 The conjecture proposes a link between arithmetic data associated with an elliptic curve $E$ over a number field $K$ and the behaviour of its associated Hasse–Weil L-function $L(E,s)$ at $s=1$.
-More specifically, it is conjectured that the rank of the abelian group $E(K)$ of points of $E$ is the order of the zero of $L(E,s)$ at $s=1$.
-The first non-zero coefficient in the Taylor expansion of $L(E,s)$ at $s=1$ is given by more refined arithmetic data attached to $E$ over $K$ (Wiles 2006).
+The points $E(K)$ over a number field, for example over the rationals $\Q$, are subtle and difficult to determine, but the L-function depends only on the points modulo all primes $p$ and is much simpler: thus the conjecture is a local-to-global statement.
+More specifically, it is conjectured that the rank of the abelian group $E(K)$ of points of $E$ is the order of the zero of $L(E,s)$ at $s=1$, and further that the leading non-zero coefficient in the Taylor expansion of $L(E,s)$ at $s=1$ can be expressed in terms of more refined arithmetic data attached to $E$ over $K$.

 The conjecture was chosen as one of the seven Millennium Prize Problems listed by the Clay Mathematics Institute, which has offered a $1,000,000 prize for the first correct proof.